WiredAndTired/wro-fe-2025/README.md

 The device features a touch screen for intuitive interaction, allowing users to quickly switch between modes and train the sensor by simply clicking and learning.
 HuskyLens supports multiple communication protocols like UART, I2C, and USB, making it compatible with microcontrollers such as Arduino, Raspberry Pi, and more.
 Its versatility and ease of use make it ideal for robotics, IoT projects, and STEM education.

-27GA motor:

-A 27GA motor is a small, high-performance DC motor commonly used in robotics, automation, and hobbyist projects.
-It belongs to the **27mm gear motor series**, where "GA" refers to the use of a gearbox for torque enhancement.
-These motors are compact, efficient, and often paired with planetary or spur gearboxes to provide precise torque and speed control.

-Key Features:
-1. **Compact Design**: Suitable for space-constrained applications.
-2. **Gearbox Options**: Gear ratios vary to provide different combinations of speed and torque.
-3. **Wide Voltage Range**: Operates typically between 3V and 12V, depending on the model.
-4. **High Torque**: Ideal for driving wheels, actuators, or mechanical systems in robots.
-5. **Durability**: Built with metal or reinforced plastic gearboxes for reliable operation.

-Applications:
--Robotics**: For driving wheels or arms in small robots.
-- RC Vehicles**: Used in cars, boats, and other remote-controlled devices.
-- DIY Projects**: Perfect for small mechanical systems like conveyor belts, grippers, or rotating platforms.

-The 27GA motor balances power and efficiency, making it a go-to choice for small and medium-scale motorized applications.

-ESP32:

-The ESP32 is a highly versatile microcontroller developed by Espressif Systems, featuring built-in Wi-Fi and Bluetooth for wireless connectivity.
-Powered by a dual-core Xtensa LX6 processor running at up to 240 MHz, it offers robust performance for IoT and embedded projects.
-It has multiple GPIO pins supporting protocols like I2C, SPI, UART, PWM, ADC, and DAC, allowing seamless integration with sensors, displays, and actuators.

-The ESP32 includes up to 520 KB SRAM, external flash storage support, and advanced features like touch sensors, a Hall effect sensor, and temperature monitoring.
-With low-power modes (deep sleep, light sleep), it’s ideal for battery-operated devices.
-Its applications range from IoT systems and robotics to smart home devices and industrial automation, making it a go-to choice for developers seeking reliable performance and connectivity.

-Why Choose ESP32?
-The ESP32 stands out due to its excellent balance of performance, connectivity, and affordability.
-With extensive libraries and community support, it’s a versatile and beginner-friendly platform for anyone looking to innovate in the fields of IoT, robotics, or embedded systems.